1 Your job is not going to take care of you. In today’s world there is no such thing as job security, even if you work for a big corporation or the government. Good jobs are hard to find and even harder to keep.

 Buy the Book on Amazon

 In summary, I highly recommend you read the book “The Business of the 21st Century” by Robert Kiyosaki.
 It’s really an eye opener about the power of our great industry.
-I also suggest you order a few copies to share with prospects to warm them up about the potential of our great industry.
+I also suggest you order a few copies to share with your prospects to warm them up about the potential of network marketing.